IkigaiYoshi/Web-Service/README.md

 >/src/main/java/com/siemens/ServiceWeatherDemoApp.java

-The sensor starts the file *Sensore.java* located in
+The sensor starts the file *Sensor.java* located in

-> /src/main/java/com/siemens/sensor/Sensore.java
+> /src/main/java/com/siemens/sensor/Sensor.java

 After starting the service, to see the result go to the link [http://localhost:8080/]().